h-2/hannes.hauswedell.net/content/post/2024/04/19 - fileserver.md

 It is important to check whether PCIe slots can still be used when all NVME slots are occupied; sometimes they internally share the bandwidth.
 But for the above board this is not the case.

-**Important:** To be able to boot FreeBSD from this board, you need to add the following to `/boot/device.hints`:
+**Important:** To be able to boot FreeBSD on this board, you need to add the following to `/boot/device.hints`:

 ```
 hint.uart.0.disabled="1"